alikaan/msp43-cicd/README.md

 3. Run the following command to build the Docker image:

     ```sh
-    docker build -t ubuntu-ccs .
+    docker build -t ti-ccs:0.1 .
     ```

-    This command will create a Docker image with the tag `ubuntu-ccs`.
+    This command will create a Docker image with the tag `ti-ccs:0.1`.

 ## Running a Docker Container